Kitchen Table Business Support™

 What are your skills, your contacts, your knowledge, your expertise?
 Think laterally and consider every aspect of you – not just the parts you use in your business.
 Write them down.
 If you’re like me, these will go in the middle, as I find I can be as much an asset to my business as I can be a liability.
 It might also turn out that you have more at your disposal on the journey to Point B than you thought.

-Goodwill is the intangible value of a business.
-It’s the value a business has on top of the sum value of its individual tangible assets.
+Goodwill is the undefined value of a business.
+It’s the value a business has on top of the total value of all of its physical or identifiable assets.
 Moreover, goodwill is created by combining all the parts of a business and getting them working optimally together to offer recognised capabilities, intellectual property, a solid brand reputation and recognition within the market.

 A business’s goodwill could be primarily based on personal goodwill – the expertise of a single person – or on business goodwill that would still be in place without that individual being involved.
 The more complex a business is the more likely business goodwill will supersede the value of personal goodwill.

 Business goodwill will go on the good side of the table.
 You decide if your personal goodwill sits on the table at all.
 Are you and the business intrinsically linked together and can your personal goodwill be utilised to get to Point B?